marcosfland/Compressor-in-C/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us at [email@example.com](mailto:marcos.land@unoesc.edu.br).
+If you have any questions or suggestions, feel free to contact us at [marcos.land@unoesc.edu.br](mailto:marcos.land@unoesc.edu.br).